Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 SISTERS OF MERCY (R.S.M.)

-The Sisters of Mercy of the Americas are an international community of Roman Catholic women vowed to serve persons who suffer poverty, sickness, and ignorance, with a special concern for women and children.
-Founded by Catherine McAuley in 1827 in Dublin, Ireland, Sisters of
+The Sisters of Mercy of the Americas is an international community of Roman Catholic women vowed to serve persons who suffer poverty, sickness, and ignorance, with a special concern for women and children.
+Founded by Catherine McAuley in 1831 in Dublin, Ireland, Sisters of

 Mercy address human misery through collaborative efforts in education, healthcare, housing, and pastoral and social service.
 In addition to meeting the needs of people today, Mercy seeks ways to change the social and political systems that create the problems.
 From grassroots letter-writing campaigns and socially responsible investing, to witnessing for justice and praying for peace, Mercy takes action.
 Sisters of Mercy are joined in their mission by lay women and men who serve as administrators and staff in Mercy sponsored and co-sponsored facilities, and by Mercy Associates, Companions in Mercy, and Mercy Volunteer Corps members.